-Eligibility for PTO is based on employment status and length of service and is calculated as follows:
+Eligibility for PTO is based on employment status and length of service, as noted below:

-- Full-Time employees 8 hours of paid time-off per number of days eligible. - Part-Time employees generally working between 30-39 hours per week 6 hours of paid time-off per number of days eligible. - Part-Time employees generally working between 20-29 hours per week 4 hours of paid time-off per number of days eligible. - Part-Time employees working less than 20 hours per week are not eligible for PTO benefits.
+- Full-Time employees 8 hours of PTO per number of days eligible. - Part-Time employees working between 30-39 hours per week 6 hours of PTO per number of days eligible. - Part-Time employees working between 20-29 hours per week 4 hours of PTO per number of days eligible. - Part-Time employees working less than 20 hours per week are not eligible for PTO benefits.